 Note: Students wishing to dispute a grade should follow the grade dispute process outlined in the catalog.
 Students wishing to appeal for cancellation of classes, late withdrawal, full-cost-of-instruction waiver, to enroll in a fourth attempt, or to repeat a course in which they earned a grade of C or higher should contact the Office of Student Affairs at 850-201-8490 or firstname.lastname@example.org.

 - If a student believes that a policy or procedure was not followed or applied equitably, every effort is made to resolve the issue through informal investigation and discussion between the parties involved.

 - If a student believes that a policy or procedure was not followed or applied equitably and informal resolution is not achieved, the student may submit a written complaint to the supervisor of the department within ten (10) business days of the alleged violation.
-Written complaints must be factual and specific and submitted on the Student Complaint Form provided on the TCC website.
-This form is also available in the Office of Student Affairs in the Student Union, room SU203.
+Written complaints must be factual and specific and submitted on the Student Complaint Form provided on the TCC Connect site here.
+This form is also available in the Office of Student Affairs in the Student Union (SU), room 203.
 Supporting documents may be submitted with the complaint form.

 - The supervisor will address the complaint and attempt to resolve the issue with the student within ten (10) business days of receiving the complaint.
 The supervisor will provide a written response to the student detailing the outcome of the complaint.
 NB: The supervisor should consult directly with Human Resources with regard to any complaint involving issues of harassment, equity, or the Americans with Disabilities Act.